lilyhgxiao/PetLabs/README.md

 - Note: the search bar is case insensitive, but if an incorrect name is typed in, no redirection will occur.
 Instead an alert message will appear informing you that no such item exists.
 - Another way to select an item to edit is clicking on specific item on the item list.
 This will redirect you to the item edit page.
 - In the item edit page you can change the name, price, and item properties by typing in different values in the textboxes.
 - Once you are happy with your changes you can click the ‘save’ icon at the top right-hand corner of the page.
-This will redirect you back to the admin dashboard page.
 - You can always return to the item list page and select the edited item to review the changes you made above.

 # Creating a New Pet Type